What Causes Night Blindness?

 A doctor will take a detailed medical history and examine your eyes to diagnose night blindness.

 Blood testing can measure your vitamin A and glucose levels.
-No one cannot prevent night blindness that is the result of birth defects or genetic conditions.
-Eat foods rich in antioxidants vitamins and minerals, which may help prevent cataracts.
+No one can cure night blindness it is the result of birth defects or genetic conditions.
+The only way to prevent the condition is by eating foods rich in antioxidants vitamins and minerals, which may help prevent cataracts.

 Eat food that contains high levels of vitamin A to reduce the risk of night blindness.
 Orange-color foods are excellent sources of vitamin A, including: